Kaiserliche Reichspost: Development

-It was founded by the brothers Janetto Tasso and Francesco Tasso (Franz von Taxis) together with Maximilian of Austria in 1495, on the basis of the pre-existing Italian models and the courier networks built by Frederick III and Charles the Bold.
+It was founded by the brothers Janetto and Francesco Tasso (Franz von Taxis) together with Maximilian of Austria in 1495, on the basis of the pre-existing Italian models and the courier networks built by Frederick III and Charles the Bold.
 The Bergamascan Tasso family had built up postal routes throughout Italy since c.
 1290 and Jannetto's uncle Ruggiero had worked for Frederick III since the mid-15th century.

 After the marriage of Archduke Maximilian of Austria and Mary of Burgundy, to have a better line of communication to govern the Habsburgs' scattered territories, Maximilian commissioned the Taxis to organize the first postal line from Mechelen to Innsbruck.
 Maximilian's son Philip, as Duke of Burgundy and King of Castile, expanded the Habsburg postal system established by his father.
 In 1500, the centre of the system was transferred to Brussels by Franz von Taxis, whom Philip made his postmaster-general.
 At first, urged by his father, Philip tried to take over the system, but he realized that his bureaucrats were unable to run it efficiently.
 Thus he made an agreement (later renewed by Charles of Burgundy) with the Taxis that allowed them to operate unhampered by interference from the state, as long as they maintained standards in accordance with the Habsburgs' interests.
 On January 18, 1505, Philip unified communication between Germany, the Netherlands, France and Spain by adding stations in Granada, Toledo, Blois, Paris and Lyon.
 Charles of Burgundy, later Charles V, continued to develop the system after his father's death.
 Behringer notes that, "Whereas the status of private mail remains unclear in the treaty of 1506, it is obvious from the contract of 1516 that the Taxis company had the right to carry mail and keep the profit as long as it guaranteed the delivery of court mail at clearly defined speeds, regulated by time sheets to be filled in by the post riders on the way to their destination.
 In return, imperial privileges guaranteed exemption from local taxes, local jurisdiction, and military service.
-21 The terminology of the early modern communications system and the legal status of its participants were invented at these negotiations."
+The terminology of the early modern communications system and the legal status of its participants were invented at these negotiations."
 He confirmed Jannetto's son Giovanni Battista as Postmaster General (chief et maistre general de noz postes par tous noz royaumes, pays, et seigneuries) in 1520.
 By Charles V's time, "the Holy Roman Empire had become the centre of the European communication(s) universe."

 Augsburg benefitted majorly from the system.
-Even when Habsburg empire began to extend to other parts of Europe, Maximilian's loyalty to Augsburg, where he conducted a lot of his endeavours, meant that the imperial city became "the dominant centre of early capitalism" of the sixteenth century, and "the location of the most important post office within the Holy Roman Empire".
+Even when the Habsburg empire began to extend to other parts of Europe, Maximilian's loyalty to Augsburg, where he conducted a lot of his endeavours, meant that the imperial city became "the dominant centre of early capitalism" of the sixteenth century, and "the location of the most important post office within the Holy Roman Empire".